caltechlibrary/newt/prototype3.md

 - Simple data models only
 - No file upload support
-- Modeler targets Dataset+Datasetd, allows for Postgres+PostgREST as option
+- Modeler targets Dataset+Datasetd or Postgres+PostgREST as option
-- Newt services required to restricted to localhost
+- Newt services are restricted to localhost
 - Access control defered to front end web service
   - Apache 2 or NginX plus Shibboleth and acls for URL paths